L'auto-complétion programmable en Bash - partie 10

 l’auto-complétion pour les options longues, du genre

-peut prendre deux valeurs: dot
+L’option --format= peut prendre deux valeurs: dot ou documentation.

 Je veux donc obtenir ceci: